neondatabase/website/content/docs/guides/logical-replication-airbyte-snowflake.md

 - An [Airbyte account](https://airbyte.com/)
 - A [Snowflake account](https://www.snowflake.com/)

+## Prepare your source Neon database

+This section describes how to prepare your source Neon database (the publisher) for replicating data.

-## Enable logical replication in Neon
+### Enable logical replication in Neon

 <Admonition type="important">
 Enabling logical replication modifies the Postgres `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.
 Enabling logical replication also restarts all computes in your Neon project, meaning active connections will be dropped and have to reconnect.